 (Additional brewing provides more flavor but can reduce the flavor of the previous cup)

-One of the most important factors that can affect the quality of your coffee is water temperature.
+How hot is the water in a coffee maker is one of the most important factors that can affect the quality of your coffee.

 Here are some methods through which you can control the temperature with precision:

 - Using a Digital thermometer to measure the water temperature